kuzzleio/documentation/src/core/1/guide/guides/essentials/real-time/index.md

 ## Pub/Sub

-Kuzzle's real-time engine allows you to do Pub/Sub in dedicated communication channels called room.
+Kuzzle's real-time engine allows you to do Pub/Sub in dedicated communication channels called rooms.

 The process is as follows:
  - a customer subscribes to a particular room,